 20) Shameless Plug for @aidan_the_dietitian

 I would be missing a valuable opportunity if I didn’t also plug my Instagram account.
 I try to create infographics on certain nutrition topics as well as doing visual comparisons that can help add context around foods/meals.
-Alongside doing my own content, I often re-share content from other people that I think would be valuable while adding my own take on the image in the caption.
+Alongside doing my own content, I often re-share content from other people that I think would be valuable.
 I also do Q&A’s on my story every Saturday as well.